 An Easy Test for Emissions Reduction Potential

-Clean Energy Ventures’ Simple Emissions Reduction Calculator (SERC) provides a quick high-level understanding of greenhouse gas (GHG) reduction potential for climate tech startups, new technologies and business models.
+Clean Energy Ventures’ Simple Emissions Reduction Calculator (SERC) provides a quick understanding of greenhouse gas (GHG) reduction potential for climate tech startups.
 The calculator is simple to complete with information most entrepreneurs already have on-hand.

 The potential of an investment to reduce greenhouse gas emissions is a core element of Clean Energy Ventures’ investment criteria.
 This calculator acts as a simple test of whether a prospective investment’s GHG reduction potential could align with our investment criteria.
 After passing this calculator, more aggressive modeling and testing of assumptions is always performed during a detailed due diligence process.
 Clean Energy Ventures investments must demonstrate the potential to mitigate multiple gigatons of CO2e between initial investment and 2050.